ELJarzynski/UWMII_LLM/README.md

 * **Language Model & API:** Powered by LangChain Open API and Ollama

 ### Dataset and Scope
 The dataset used for the RAG system consists of PDFs that describe course syllabi from the University of Warmia and Mazury.
-Since this is a small project developed for coursework, it specifically includes data only for first semester.
+Since this is a small project developed for coursework, it specifically includes data only for few courses from first semester.
 ## Installation

 ### Prerequisites
 Make sure you have Docker installed on your machine.

-### Setting Up the Backend
+### Setting Up

 1. **Clone the repository:**
    ```bash